centreon/centreon-plugins/docs/developer/guide.rst

     ...
   }

-For example, Warning and Critical thresholds must be validate in **check_options** function :
+For example, Warning and Critical thresholds must be validate in **check_options** method :

 .. code-block:: perl